Abhiram303/Proj_Jenkins_tomcat_Integration/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
 Then:

-i.
-Complete setup
+1.3.1  Complete setup
-ii.
-Install suggested plugins
+1.3.2  Install suggested plugins
-iii.
-Create admin user or create a user and its totally optional as you have an option to create user later.
+1.3.3  Create admin user or create a user and its totally optional as you have an option to create user later.

 1.4  Install “Deploy to container” Plugin